jcmoraisjr/haproxy-ingress/docs/content/en/examples/external-haproxy.md

 $ curl 192.168.1.11
 ```

-HAProxy Ingress and the external haproxy should be logging their own events:
+N42 Gateway and the external haproxy should be logging their own events:

 `haproxy-ingress` container: